voldemortX/DST-CBC/README.md

 ## Understand the code
 We refer interested readers to this repository's [wiki](https://github.com/voldemortX/DST-CBC/wiki). *It is not updated for DMT yet.*

-## Acknowledgements

-The DeepLabV2 network architecture and coco pre-trained weights are faithfully re-implemented from [AdvSemiSeg](https://github.com/hfslyc/AdvSemiSeg).

-The CBC part of the code is adapted from [CRST](https://github.com/yzou2/CRST).

-And the overall implementation is based on [TorchVision](https://github.com/pytorch/vision) and [PyTorch](https://github.com/pytorch/pytorch).

 ## Notes
 It's best to use a **Turing** or **Volta** architecture GPU when running our code, since they have tensor cores and the computation speed is much faster with mixed precision.
-For instance, RTX 2080 Ti (which is what we used) or Tesla V100.
+For instance, RTX 2080 Ti (which is what we used) or Tesla V100, RTX 20/30 series.

 Our implementation is fast and memory efficient.
 A whole run (train 2 models by DMT on PASCAL VOC 2012) takes about 8 hours on a single RTX 2080 Ti using up to 6GB graphic memory, including on-the-fly evaluations and training baselines.
 The Cityscapes experiments are even faster.

 ## Contact

+Issues and PRs are most welcomed.

 If you have any questions that are not answerable with Google, feel free to contact us through zyfeng97@outlook.com.

-Issues and PRs are most welcomed.

 ## Citation

 ```
-@article{feng2020semi,
+@article{feng2020dmt,
   title={DMT: Dynamic Mutual Training for Semi-Supervised Learning},
   author={Feng, Zhengyang and Zhou, Qianyu and Gu, Qiqi and Tan, Xin and Cheng, Guangliang and Lu, Xuequan and Shi, Jianping and Ma, Lizhuang},
   journal={arXiv preprint arXiv:2004.08514},
   year={2020}
 }
 ```

+## Acknowledgements

+The DeepLabV2 network architecture and coco pre-trained weights are faithfully re-implemented from [AdvSemiSeg](https://github.com/hfslyc/AdvSemiSeg).

+The CBC part of the older version DST-CBC is adapted from [CRST](https://github.com/yzou2/CRST).

+The overall implementation is based on [TorchVision](https://github.com/pytorch/vision) and [PyTorch](https://github.com/pytorch/pytorch).